Cutting a Pancake with an Exotic Knife: Further remarks on the families

 The final section lists some open problems.
 One in particular is worth emphasizing: is there any connection between the present work and the classical subject of ``Geometrical Configurations'' \cite{Gru09, HCV52, Lev29}?
 Many of our graphs are in fact geometrical configurations, so it is natural to wonder if any results from the classical literature can be applied to our problem.

-For the ``affine'' shapes we consider (and for most of those on the list at the start of this Introduction), $a_S(n)$ grows quadratically with $n$.
-For triangles (\seqnum{A077588}), for example, $a_S(n) = 3n^2-3n+2$ for $n \ge 1$.
-It is possible, however, for $a_S(n)$ to grow much more rapidly than this.
+For most of the \mabp\ that we consider (and also for most of those on the list at the start of this Introduction), $a_{\sf S}(n)$ grows quadratically with $n$.
+For triangles (\seqnum{A077588}), for example, $a_{\sf S}(n) = 3n^2-3n+2$ for $n \ge 1$.
+It is possible, however, for $a_{\sf S}(n)$ to grow much more rapidly than this.
 For example, Gr\"{u}nbaum's $n$-set Venn diagram construction \cite{Gru75, RuWe05} (see Fig.\ \ref{FigVenn} for $n=6$), shows that if $S$ is a simple Jordan curve, a snake or sausage shape, for example, we can achieve $a_{JC}(n) \ge 2^n$.
 In fact, $a_{JC}(2)$ is already unbounded, since it can be made as large as we please by intertwining two snakes (as in drawings of a caduceus).
 Of course the very definition of a Jordan curve implies $a_{JC}(1) = 2$.
-But even $a_S(1)$ itself can be arbitrarily large if $S$ is a twisted sausage (Fig.\ \ref{FigSaus}).
-To avoid such complications, we will mostly only consider polygonal shapes.
+But even $a_{\sf S}(1)$ itself can be arbitrarily large if $S$ is a twisted sausage (Fig.\ \ref{FigSaus}).
+To avoid such complications, we will mostly restrict ourselves to polygonal shapes.